To open and analyze an SPSS file with MAXQDA Stats, proceed as follows:

 After clicking Import the Excel file will be read and all Stats analysis functions will be available.

 Naturally, no information on missing values or value labels will be imported, because this type of information is not included in the Excel file.
-The measurement level will be set according to the variable type: integer, floating point and date variables will be set at “interval”, whereas text and Boolean variables will be set at “nominal”.
+The measurement level will be set according to the variable type: integer, decimal and date variables will be set at “interval”, whereas text and Boolean variables will be set at “nominal”.

 Create new external file